Fred Goetz: Barker gang

 After the Saint Valentine's Day Massacre, Goetz left Chicago and began bootlegging operations in Kansas City, Missouri.

 Goetz eventually became associated with the Barker-Karpis gang.
 He participated in several bank robberies with Alvin Karpis, Fred Barker, and Doc Barker.

 One of the most violent of the armed robberies in which Goetz participated with the Barkers was carried out at the post office in South St. Paul, Minnesota on August 30, 1933.
 The robbery resulted in the theft of a $33,000 Swift and Company payroll, the murder of South St. Paul police officer Leo Pavlak and the permanent maiming of South St. Paul police officer John Yeaman.

 The Barker-Karpis Gang then went on a shooting spree before fleeing the scene of the robbery.

 According to a report by the Minnesota Bureau of Criminal Apprehension, "The bandits put on a Jesse James exhibition by shooting up and down Concord St., shooting about a dozen shots into the Postal Building and across the street.
 These bandits used a Thompson submachine gun and a sawed-off shotgun with which they did their shooting, and it is a miracle that no one else was shot and wounded.
 They appeared to be cool and reckless, not giving a damn who they shot."

-Goetz is alleged to have returned to Chicago and to been one of the gunmen in the October 9, 1933 murder of his former friend and associate Gus Winkler.
+Goetz is alleged to have returned to Chicago and been one of the gunmen in the October 9, 1933 murder of his former friend and associate Gus Winkler.

 Goetz then conspired with the Barker Gang in the 1934 kidnapping of St. Paul, Minnesota banking millionaire Edward G. Bremer.
 Goetz collected the ransom and released Bremer.

 FBI chief J. Edgar Hoover later publicly accused Ma Barker of masterminding the Bremer kidnapping.
 According to Twin Cities historian Paul Maccabee, FBI files on the case reveal that it was Goetz, rather than Ma Barker, who directed both the Hamm and Bremer kidnappings on behalf of St. Paul crime bosses Harry Sawyer and Jack Peifer, as well as mobbed up former St. Paul police chief Big Tom Brown.

 However, Goetz loved to brag over drinks to fellow wiseguys in Chicago pubs about his involvement in the Bremer kidnapping and even hinted about the names of his co-conspirators and the hiding place of the ransom money.